-Great excitement prevailed here on Monday Several thousand turn-outs poured into the town between ten and eleven o'clock, and proceeded to stop all the mills.
-Every precaution was taken by the magistrates, who issued a proclamation request-ing all peaceable inhabitants to keep within doors, and swore in upwards of 400 constables, but for whose services there were not much occasion, not being backed by any military, who were all engaged excluded from all sick and benefit societies.
-He argument of those who would wish to infuse a spirit in the neighbouring large towns.
+Great excitement prevailed here on Monday.
+Several thousand turn-outs poured into the town between ten and eleven o'clock, and proceeded to stop all the mills.
+Every precaution was taken by the magistrates, who issued a proclamation requesting all peaceable inhabitants to keep within doors, and swere in upwards of 400 constables, but for whose services there were not much occasion, not being backed by any military, who were all engaged in the neighbouring large towns.

 POTTERIES.
-SHELTON AND HANLEY.